MicrosoftDocs/azure-ai-docs/articles/search/search-indexer-securing-resources.md

 | Private | Internal to a search service.
 Indexers running in the private environment share computing resources with other indexing and query workloads on the same search service.
 If you set up a private connection between an indexer and your data, such as a shared private link, this is the only execution enriovnment you can use and it's used automatically. |
 |  multitenant | Managed and secured by Microsoft at no extra cost.
 It isn't subject to any network provisions under your control.
 This environment is used to offload computationally intensive processing, leaving service-specific resources available for routine operations.
 Examples of resource-intensive indexer jobs include skillsets, processing large documents, or processing a high volume of documents. |

-You can configure an indexer to always use the private environment.
+For Standard2 services and higher, you can configure an indexer to always use the private environment.
 For more information, see [Create an indexer](search-how-to-create-indexers.md?tabs=indexer-rest#create-an-indexer).

 ### Setting up IP ranges for indexer execution